 This is an excellent fly to be fished in low water.
 It is best used in bright conditions in the middle of the day on a slow retrieve, mended in fast water or using upstream techniques this fly can prove deadly on certain days.

 If you could only take 3 flies, which ones would you choose?
 Let us know your thoughts in the comments below.

 So that’s our round-up for ten of the best Sea Trout flies.
 Now you have the knowledge, explore our Sea Trout Fly Fishing Holidays and get ready to put your new flies to the test.
-You can also find some great videos at some of our Sea Trout lodges like Las Buitreras here on our Youtube Channel.
-You can contact us and we’ll help find you the perfect fishing holiday abroad.
-Alternatively, you can take a look at our Trout fishing holidays.
+You can also find some great videos at some of our Sea Trout lodges such as Las Buitreras here on our Youtube Channel.
+If you have anymore questions, you can contact us and we’ll help find you the perfect Sea Trout fishing holiday abroad by calling 01603 407596 or by emailing firstname.lastname@example.org.